Skip to content

 • UK High Commission Ghana

-3. The women have transitioned to the formal economy and co-operatives have been registered through the Food and Drug Administration approval process.
-This means they are able sell their products and can quantify the quality to local and international markets at better price points.
+• Registered the co-operatives through the Food and Drug Administration approval process.
+This means they are able to sell their products and can quantify the quality to local and international markets at better price points (September).

-4. They have attracted formal buyers, meaning the possibility of receiving large, high-value orders is now a reality.
+• They have attracted interest from formal buyers, meaning the possibility of receiving large, high-value orders is now a reality (September).

-5. A shea butter factory has been funded and is currently being built.
+• A shea butter factory has been funded by the German Embassy and is being built (November).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.